 The project was designed to:

 - Study parents’, families' and caregivers’ reactions and adjustment to an adolescent's coming out and LGBT identity.

 - Develop training and assessment materials for health, mental health, and school-based providers, child welfare, juvenile justice, family service workers, clergy and religious leaders on helping diverse families learn to support their LGBT children.

 - Develop resources to strengthen families to support LGBT children and adolescents.

-- Develop a new model of family-related care to prevent health and mental health risks, keep families together and promote well-being for LGBT children and adolescents.
+- Develop a new model of family-related care to prevent health and mental health risks, keep families together and promote permanency and well-being for LGBT children and adolescents.
 Findings are being used to inform policy and practice and to change the way that systems of care address the needs of LGBT children and adolescents.

 FAP has collaborated with Child and Adolescent Services at San Francisco General Hospital/University of California, San Francisco (UCSF), and with community providers to develop a new family-oriented model of wellness, prevention and care for LGBT children and adolescents, based on our research.
 This new family-related approach helps ethnically and religiously diverse families to decrease rejection and increase support to prevent risk and promote their LGBT children's well-being.
 We provide training on our family intervention approach and using our research-based resources to providers, families and religious leaders across the United States and in other countries.
 We are currently implementing FAP's family support model in collaboration with several agencies and communities around the country.
 This includes a partnership to integrate FAP's family approach into services provided by the Ruth Ellis Center in Wayne County, MI.